Credential Form to be an Archon

 - Is the candidate willing and able to visit or participate in pilgrimages to the Ecumenical Patriarchate?

 - How can the candidate advance the cause of the Ecumenical Patriarchate?

-After all completed nominations are received, the National Council will review the nominations and submit worthy candidates to Archbishop Elpidophoros of America, the Exarch of the Ecumenical Patriarchate, who will then submit the final list to His All-Holiness Ecumenical Patriarch Bartholomew for approval.
+After all completed nominations are received, the National Council will review the nominations and submit worthy candidates to Archbishop Elpidophoros of America, the Exarch of the Ecumenical Patriarchate who will review each candidate and then submit the final list to His All-Holiness Ecumenical Patriarch Bartholomew for Patriarchal approval.

 If there are any questions, please contact the National Archon Office.